amd/Quark/docs/source/onnx/user_guide_supported_optype_datatype.rst

 1.5 Quantizing Float32 Models to Mixed Data Formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The quantizer even supports setting the activation and weight to different precisions.
+The quantizer even supports setting the activation and weight to different precision levels.
 For example, activation is Int16 while weight is Int8.
-This can be used when pure Int8 quantization can not meet accuracy requirements.
+This can be used when pure Int8 quantization cannot meet accuracy requirements.

 .. code:: python